Building Real-Time Chat in Astro with Cloudflare Durable Objects and WebSocket Hibernation

 8. Returns the client-side WebSocket in the response

 The key insight is that each chat room is a single Durable Object instance.
-All clients connecting to the same room connect to the same instance, which maintains the WebSocket connections in memory.
+All clients connecting to the same room connect to the same instance.
+With hibernation, the DO can be evicted from memory during idle periods while WebSocket connections remain open.
+When a message arrives, Cloudflare recreates the DO instance and delivers the message to the webSocketMessage method.

 Build the WebSocket API endpoint